 In fact, you can easily use your self-directed IRA to purchase real estate and other business assets.

-Learn more about how to invest your IRA in real estate as Clay Malcolm from New Direction IRA walks you through the ins and outs in this short webinar.
+Learn more about how to invest your IRA in real estate as Clay Malcolm from Advanta IRA walks you through the ins and outs on our podcast.

 Benefits of investing in real estate with your IRA:

 - You don’t have to pay current taxes on rental income or capital gains, allowing your assets to grow more quickly.